neil-yoga-crypto/x-pow.js/README.md

-# x-pow.js
+# x-pow.js: Simple Spam Protection with 48 Possible Difficulties
-Simpe Proof of Work Function for Spam Prevention using 2X SHA-3.
-Customizeable First Byte and Multiplier.
+Simpe Proof of Work Function for Spam Protection using 2X SHA3-384.

+Made for https://x-currency.org, useable for other projects as well.

 ### Install
 ```